Cripst/KEYMANIA/README.md

 # General Description
 # Hardware Design

 Conected the pins for the display (digital display 13-10).
+The display uses the SPI is using the ISP protocol to communicate with the board.
 For power I used the 3.3V power output (no need for PWM).
 The buttons are connected to the arduino via the digital pins 9-6.
 They also use a 1k pull-up resistor.

 # Software Design